-10 of the most endangered species in Europe
+10 of the most endangered animals in Europe in 2025

-10 of the most endangered species in Europe
+10 of the most endangered animals in Europe in 2025

-While it’s well known that certain animal species are endangered, it’s easy to underestimate the true extent of the problem.
-The reality is that countless species are at risk, with a staggering 22% of European animals facing the threat of extinction.
+While it’s well known that many animal species are endangered, it’s easy to underestimate the true extent of the problem.
+In 2025, a staggering 19% of European animals face the threat of extinction.
 This alarming statistic is a stark reminder of the important actions needed to protect and preserve the continent’s wildlife.

 Though the list of at-risk species in Europe is extensive, in this article, we take a closer look at 10 of the most endangered animals, including highly vulnerable species with populations on the verge of extinction.